jfly/snow/hosts/kent2/README.md

 # kent2

-A Lenovo ThinkCentre M710q I impulse bought on ebay.
+A Lenovo ThinkCentre M710q I impulse bought on eBay.

-If it can play 4k content smoothly, it'll likely replace kent.
+If it can play 4k content smoothly, it'll likely replace `kent`.

 ## Provision